 Bridge loans are short-term loans used to purchase commercial properties or investment properties when permanent financing isn’t a feasible option.
-These loans offer higher interest rates since they are only used for interim financing.
-The rates for commercial bridge loans are 6.75 – 10.0% and 6 – 9% for residential.
+These loans offer higher interest rates since they only are used for interim financing.
+The rates for commercial bridge loans are 6.75% to 10.0% and 6% to 9% for residential.

-Bridge loans are interest-only short-term loans that are usually +2% higher than the prime interest rate.
-They are used by borrowers with lower credit scores, for rehab properties, or to season properties with high vacancy rates.
+Bridge loans are interest-only short-term loans that are usually 2% or higher than the prime interest rate.
+They are used by borrowers with lower credit scores for rehab properties or to season properties with high vacancy rates.

 Bridge Loan Interest Rate Factors

 Factors that impact bridge loan rates vary between commercial and residential loans.
 For residential bridge loans, the interest rates are based on the borrower’s overall creditworthiness and the current prime rate.
-For commercial bridge loans, interest rates are typically based on the six-month LIBOR index plus a spread of 4.5 – 5.5 points.
+For commercial bridge loans, interest rates typically are based on the six-month LIBOR index plus a spread of 4.5 to 5.5 points.

 1. Residential Bridge Loans

-Residential bridge loan interest rates are higher than most other loan products because of theshort-termm, non permanent nature of the loans.
-Lenders consider the buyer’s credit score when offering interest rates and the minimum FICO requirement is generally 650+ (check your score free here).
+Residential bridge loan interest rates are higher than most other loan products because of the short-term, nonpermanent nature of the loans.
+Lenders consider the buyer’s credit score when offering interest rates, and the minimum FICO requirement is generally 650 or higher (check your score free here).

-The interest rate is also impacted by the buyer’s debt to income ratio, which generally should fall in the 43 – 50% range.
+The interest rate is also impacted by the buyer’s debt to income ratio, which generally should fall in the 43% to 50% range.
 The overall borrower’s financial profile and the deal are also considered.

 2. Commercial Bridge Loans

-Commercial bridge loan interest rates are less impacted by the borrower’s credit score, but instead are based on the overall deal and the LIBOR index which reflects current market and economic conditions.
+Commercial bridge loan interest rates are less impacted by the borrower’s credit score but, instead, are based on the overall deal and the LIBOR index that reflects the current market and economic conditions.
 It also includes a spread of points.